bfox9900/CAMEL99-ITC/Video/README.md

-This folder contains video captures of various code demostrations.
+This folder contains video captures of various code demonstrations.